BalamuruganK2002/Value-Added-Course/Assignment-2/readme.md

 To use this script, you will need to have R installed on your computer, as well as the ggplot2 library.
 Once you have these installed, simply run the bmi_analysis.R script in RStudio or on the command line to generate the visualizations.

 The script includes the following visualizations:
-Medical insurance charges count bar graph
+->Medical insurance charges count bar graph
 ![Rplot01](https://user-images.githubusercontent.com/114388128/221771623-06850793-a9ef-4bf7-b848-8aaab367e6d7.png)

-Gender wise medical charges plot
+->Gender wise medical charges plot

 Charges based on smoking category plot
 Gender based charges from each smoking category plot Pie chart for charges